Toyota is taking various measures to realize protection of human rights.

 Toyota’s efforts to work with other industry groups on the issue of conflict minerals are not limited to activities in Japan.

-Through AIAG, we supported and contributed to CFSI activities.
-Toyota Motor Engineering & Manufacturing North America, Inc., a U.S. subsidiary of Toyota, contacted 93 smelters/refiners between January and December, 2016, as Co-Leader of AIAG’s Smelter Engagement Team, and contacted an additional four smelters/refiners in addition to the 93 above as Team-Lead of the Global Smelter Engagement Teams Working Group, performing smelters’ survey and encouraging them to participate in Responsible Minerals Assurance Process (RMAP).
+Through AIAG, we supported and contributed to RMI activities.
+Toyota Motor North America, Inc. (“TMNA”), a U.S. subsidiary of Toyota, contacted 45 smelters/refiners between January and December, 2017, as Leader of AIAG’s Smelter Engagement Team, and contacted an additional 7 smelters/refiners in addition to the 45 above as Team-Lead of the Global Smelter Engagement Teams Working Group, performing smelters’ survey and encouraging them to participate in Responsible Minerals Assurance Process (RMAP).
 TMNA also joined the European Smelter Engagement Team in order to further identify and engage more smelters/refiners.

 Toyota agrees with the spirit of the PPA’s efforts, and considers resolving issues that may hinder the trading of legitimate mineral resources in those countries.
 For this purpose, it refrains from requesting suppliers to not use any minerals in the area, regardless of their relation to human rights violations.
 Based on that awareness, it believes promoting initiatives industry-wide for use of materials that are free from conflict at smelters who are upstream in the supply chain is one way to resolve human right infringement issues and ultimately develop a more civil society.

-We contacted suppliers who had not submitted a Conflict Minerals Reporting Template (CMRT), and collected CMRTs from more than 6,000 suppliers in total.
+We contacted suppliers who had not submitted a Conflict Minerals Reporting Template (CMRT), and collected CMRTs from thousands of suppliers in total.
 We have reviewed suppliers’ CMRTs and requested them to make corrections if there are errors and/or omissions in order to effectively improve our efforts associated with conflict minerals.